Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 		- <*path-to-parameter*>: Specify the path to the parameters file i.e. armmain.parameters.json under infra folder.
 		<br><br>

-		**NOTE**
+	   **NOTE** :
-		> If you want to export de-identify data, set the exportDeidentified parameter to true, and ensure isParallel is also set to true.<br> If exportDeidentified is set to true, you must provide the configFile parameter with a valid configuration file name; otherwise, the export operation will fail.
+        - If you want to export de-identify data, set the exportDeidentified parameter to true, and ensure isParallel is also set to true.<br>
+        - If exportDeidentified is set to true, you must provide the configFile parameter with a valid configuration file name; otherwise, the export operation will fail.

-	   **NOTE** : Choose your own unique "Prefix for FHIR Migration Tool resources" during deployment.
+        - Choose your own unique "Prefix for FHIR Migration Tool resources" during deployment.

 	</details>